softplus/lightroom-cc-api/README.md

 # lightroom-cc-api
 A Python implementation of Adobe's [Creative Cloud Lightroom API](https://www.adobe.io/apis/creativecloud/lightroom/apidocs.html).

+This is a fork from (https://github.com/lou-k/lightroom-cc-api)

 ## Disclaimer
 This project is new and needs a lot of work.
 Use with caution..
-See the [issues](https://github.com/lou-k/lightroom-cc-api/issues) page for some low hanging fruit if you have time to contribute :D.
+See the [issues](https://github.com/softplus/lightroom-cc-api/issues) page for some low hanging fruit if you have time to contribute :D.

 ## Pre-Requisities
 You'll need two things: